 The Mojave Project is conceived, developed and produced by Kim Stringfellow.
 For more information about her work and to experience other projects visit: www.kimstringfellow.com.

 All text, photography, video, and audio for this project was produced by Kim Stringfellow unless otherwise specified.

-The Mojave Project project is made possible with support from California Humanities, a non-profit partner of the NEH.
-Visit www.calhum.org.
-Any views, findings, conclusions, or recommendations expressed in this website do not necessarily represent those of Cal Humanities or the National Endowment for the Humanities.
-Additional financial support has been provided through The Andy Warhol Foundation for the Visual Arts Curatorial Fellowship program and San Diego State University.
+The Mojave Project project is made possible with support from California Humanities, a non-profit partner of the National Endowment for the Humanities (NEH).
+Visit www.calhum.org for other illuminating educational experiences concerning our great state.
+Any views, findings, conclusions, or recommendations expressed in this website do not necessarily represent those of California Humanities or the NEH.

-The Mojave Project is a project of the Pasadena Arts Council’s EMERGE Program.
+The Mojave Project is a project of the Fulcrum Arts EMERGE Program.
 Donations to The Mojave Project are tax-deductible under Federal ID 95-2540759.
-The Pasadena Arts Council is a 501(c)(3) charitable organization.
-To make a tax deductible donation please go to our Support Us page.
+The Fulcrum Arts is a 501(c)(3) charitable organization.
+To make a tax deductible donation please click here.